Learning Terraform to Deploy an Nginx Server

 The following output configuration prints the public DNS of your EC2 instance after deployment:

-output "aws_instance_public_dns" {
+output "aws_instance_public_dns" { value = aws_instance.aws_ubuntu.public_dns }

 Initializing and Deploying with Terraform